jlgrons/AUMCF-Replication/README.md

 example_file.R: Helper script that shows how to pass parameter values for various simulation settings from the paper.

-## Requirements
+## Required packages

 ```r
 install.packages(c("dplyr", "MCC", "optparse", "parallel"))
 ```

-## Example
+## Simple Example

-Below is a simple example of how to generate the code and obtain results.
+The code below shows to generate data and obtain results.

 ```r
 # Packages.